fluencelabs/cli/docs/configs/workers-properties-workers-additionalproperties.md

 ## services

-An array of service names include in this worker.
+An array of service names to include in this worker.
 Service names must be listed in fluence.yaml

 `services`